Auyuittuq National Park

 Auyuittuq National Park (ᐊᐅᔪᐃᑦᑐᖅ, /iu/, "the land that never melts") is a national park located on Baffin Island's Cumberland Peninsula, in the Qikiqtaaluk Region of Nunavut, the largest political subdivision of Canada.

 The park was initially known as Baffin Island National Park when it was established in 1972, but the name was changed in 1976 to its current name to better reflect the region and its history.
 It features many terrains of Arctic wilderness, such as fjords, glaciers, and ice fields.
 Although Auyuittuq was established in 1972 as a national park reserve, it was upgraded to a full national park in 2000.

 Location and access

 Auyuittuq National Park is located on the Cumberland Peninsula of Baffin Island in Nunavut.
-The park is located within the Arctic Circle.
+The park is mostly located within the Arctic Circle.
 The park covers 21470 km2 and is located partially within the Penny Highlands and contains the 6000 km2 Penny Ice Cap.
 The Penny Ice Cap, made of ice sitting on Precambrian granite, creates a series of glaciers, among them the Coronation Glacier.
 The land reflects the geological history of the area, with deep valleys between the peaks, which include Mount Asgard with an 800 m face, and Mount Thor with a 1250 m face.
 Along the coast are deep, narrow fjords.
 In Akshayuk Pass, the winds can reach 175 kph.

 The nearest towns are Qikiqtarjuaq and Pangnirtung.
 Visitors wishing to enter the park are required by Parks Canada to register at the park office in Pangnirtung or Qikiqtarjuaq, and attend an orientation session.
 Park user fees apply.